-'''

-Specify the directory for SUPERLU library.

---with-superludist=LIBNAME

-Specify the libname for SUPERLUDIST library.
+Specify the directory for SUPERLU library and --with-superludir=DIR includes. --with-superluincdir=DIR Specify the directory for SUPERLU includes. --with-superlulibdir=DIR Specify the directory for SUPERLU library. --with-superludist=LIBNAME Specify the libname for SUPERLUDIST library.
 Requires you also specify SuperLU.
-Default:

-"-lsuperlu_dist"

---with-superludistdir=DIR

-Specify the directory for SUPERLUDIST library and

-includes.

---with-superludistincdir=DIR

-Specify the directory for SUPERLUDIST includes.

---with-superludistlibdir=DIR

-Specify the directory for SUPERLUDIST library.

-Some influential environment variables:

-FC Fortran compiler command

-FCFLAGS

-Fortran compiler flags

-LDFLAGS linker flags, e.g. -L<lib dir> if you have libraries in a

-nonstandard directory <lib dir>

-LIBS

-libraries to pass to the linker, e.g. -l<library>

-CC

-C compiler command

-CFLAGS C compiler flags

-CPPFLAGS (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if

-you have headers in a nonstandard directory <include dir>

-MPICC

-MPI C compiler command

-MPICC MPIC compiler command

-MPIFC MPI Fortran compiler command

-CPP

-C preprocessor

-'''

-Use these variables to override the choices made by 'configure' or to help it to find libraries and programs with nonstandard names/locations.
+Default: "-lsuperlu\dist" --with-superludistdir=DIR Specify the directory for SUPERLUDIST library and includes. --with-superludistincdir=DIR Specify the directory for SUPERLUDIST includes. --with-superludistlibdir=DIR Specify the directory for SUPERLUDIST library.
+Some influential environment variables: FC Fortran compiler command FCFLAGS Fortran compiler flags LDFLAGS linker flags, e.g. -L<lib dir> if you have libraries in a nonstandard directory <lib dir> libraries to pass to the linker, e.g. -l<library> LIBS CC C compiler command CFLAGS C compiler flags CPPFLAGS (Objective) C/C++ preprocessor flags, e.g. -I<include dir> if you have headers in a nonstandard directory <include dir> MPICC MPI C compiler command MPIFC MPI Fortran compiler command CPP C preprocessor Use these variables to override the choices made by 'configure' or to help it to find libraries and programs with nonstandard names/locations.